DayZ-n-Chill/DEBUGMODE/README.md

 There are no built in admin tools or extra feature.
 It is strcitly vanillia dayz until you add your mods to the !Server_Name.bat

 ## Why use DEBUG MODE?
-DayZ Debug mode is dayz running in diagnostic mode locally on your machine.
-If you are working on multiple mods, or you own several servers it can be difficult to manage and maintain your files if you dont have a good base for orginization.
+f you are working on multiple mods, or you own several servers it can be difficult to manage and maintain your files if you dont have a good base for orginization.
 Esspecially if you are new to either of these things.
 This Debug mode focuses on that and creates a consolidated location server to help owners debug logs, and test mod features.

 ## Whats included?
 A set of icons, and the current mission files for a Experimental server and a Vanilla ones as well.